Reolink - Be Prepared, Be Reolink

 These actions will get you involved in more legal troubles.
 All are infeasible.
 (BTW, pet dogs are cute and it is not the dogs’ fault but their owners’.
 A responsible dog owner shall follow certain rules of etiquette.)

 Keep in mind that your neighbor won't let dog poop in your yard.
-If this constantly happens, try the following methods:
+If this constantly happens, try the following methods on how to keep dogs from pooping in your yard:

 • Communicate with the Neighbor: Politely inform your neighbor about the situation and request their cooperation in preventing it from happening again.
 They may not be aware of their dog's actions or may be willing to address the issue.